 Posted: June 27, 2014

 The Spurlock Museum is a member of the Museums at the Crossroads Consortium, an organization representing 11 museums in Champaign County.
-One of the Consortium’s missions is collaborating on public programs and inspiring each institution’s patrons to visit other museums too.
-MCC’s latest venture is this summer’s Traveling Quilting Bee.
-Beginning this month, the Bee will travel to all 11 museums, and at each location the quilters will have the opportunity to buy museum-based quilt block kits, start work on them, and take some time to look around at the exhibits.
+One of the Consortium’s missions is collaborating on public programs and inspiring each institution’s patrons to visit other museums, too.
+MCC’s latest venture is the Traveling Quilting Bee.
+Over the course of one year, the Bee will travel to all 11 museums, and at each location the quilters will have the opportunity to buy museum-based quilt block kits, start work on them, and take some time to look around at the exhibits.
 Once all the museums have been visited, participants will be invited to a special afternoon where they can create finished pieces from their blocks to decorate their homes or give as gifts.

 The idea of the Traveling Quilting Bee began with Lesley Deem of the U of I Pollinatarium, the University of Illinois’s science center that celebrates pollinators like bees.
 The connection between honeybees and quilting bees is a natural for this quilter: "This is the perfect opportunity," Lesley says, "for people to meet each other, learn more about a wonderful craft, and explore some of the gems of the county."